EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 - 1a.
 Update the Raspberry Pi
 - 1b.
 Download this repository and create virtual environment
 - 1c.
-Install TensorFlow Lite dependencies and OpenCV
+Install TensorFlow and OpenCV
 - 1d.
-Install TensorFlow Lite runtime
-- 1e Set up TensorFlow Lite detection model
+Set up TensorFlow Lite detection model
-- 1f.
+- 1e.
 Run TensorFlow Lite model!

 ### Step 1a.
 Update the Raspberry Pi
 First, the Raspberry Pi needs to be fully updated.
 Open a terminal and issue: